akintoluvic/vue3-html5-drag-and-drop/ZOUTLINE.md

 ## Introduction

 Drag and drop is a common feature in many applications.
 It allows users to move items around by dragging them from one place and dropping them in another.
 In this tutorial, we will be building a drag and drop app with Vue 3 and the HTML5 drag and drop API.
 We will be using the [Vite](https://vitejs.dev/) build tool to scaffold our project.
-We will also be using the [Tailwind CSS](https://tailwindcss.com/) utility-first CSS framework to style our app.
-You can find the complete code for this project [here]().

 ## Project setup